How to make money as a teenager in the UK

 The benefits of making money as a teen

 There are many benefits to encouraging your child to find a part-time job.
 From independence to flexing their earning muscles, working helps build financial literacy and enables your child to understand their earning power.
-Alongside this, making money help teens to:
+Alongside this, making money helps teens to:

 • Understand the correlation between hours worked and earnings